Jamato004/CS-122-Potion-Mixer-Deluxe/README.md

 - little to no changes are needed to `main.py` as it's used to load assets and run the game

 # Changelog
+## 10/31 Changes
+- Added mixing screen
+    - currently uses hardcoded ingredients
+    - I'm assuming that the stations in the excel file will be in every level
+    - might need to move the code for mixing to a new file so `game_manager.py` doesn't get too big as code for doing the levels needs to be added
+- changes in `ui.py`
+    - add `def draw_slot(...)` to help with the station ui
+    - add `image=None` to the `__init__` to render images
+- added a test.png into `assets/images/ui`
+    - used just to see how images work with buttons
+- changed `background.ogg` music to a smaller song
 ## 10/26 Changes
 - WIP window for the game
 - added background music in `game_manager.py` using `background.ogg`